Last Updated: March 23, 2021

 Phishing protection: 10/10

 Bitdefender scored a perfect 10 when tested against valid phishing webpages.
 It recognized and blocked all the phishing sites available online at the time of writing.

-Phishing accounts for at least 90% of all cyber attacks, according to data from IRONSCALES.
+91% of cyber attacks are launched with a phishing email.
 Therefore, having good protection against it is crucial.
 A good internet security software should be able to provide it.

 Parental Control: 8/10